Causes and development of mold

 Der relevanteste Faktor bei der Schimmelbildung in Wohnräumen oder Kellern ist dementsprechend die Feuchtigkeit.
 Dabei entscheidet nicht allein die relative Luftfeuchte der Raumluft, ob sich Schimmel ausbreiten kann, sondern der Feuchtegehalt direkt über der Wandoberfläche.
 Wie hoch diese ist, hängt nicht nur von der Luftfeuchtigkeit der Raumluft und deren Temperatur ab, sondern auch von der Temperatur der Wand (Wie entsteht Luftfeuchtigkeit?).
 Die meisten Schimmelpilze wachsen bei 80 bis 85 % relativer Luftfeuchte.
 Unter Ausnahmebedingungen kann sich Schimmel aber auch bereits bei 65 % oder bis annähernd 100 % relativer Luftfeuchte entwickeln.

-Causes of mold in the apartment and in the house
+Causes of mold in apartments and houses

 In living spaces, moisture is created, which leads to the formation of mold, usually through indirect moisture penetration by condensation water that precipitates on cold surfaces.
 Condensation occurs because warm air can absorb more moisture than cold air and the water vapor in the air liquefies when it cools below a certain temperature.
 Since the temperature differences between inside and outside or between indoor air and wall are greatest in the cold season, mold can occur more frequently, especially in winter.